kodi-community-addons/script.module.simplecache/README.md

     my_objects = mymethod()

     #write results in cache
-    simplecache.set( "MyGreatChunkOfData", my_objects, expiration=datetime.timedelta(hours=12))
+    simplecache.set( "MyChunkOfData", my_objects, expiration=datetime.timedelta(hours=12))
 ```

-The above example will check the cache for the key "MyGreatChunkOfData".
+The above example will check the cache for the key "MyChunkOfData".
 If there is any data (and the cache is not expired) it will be returned as the original object.

-If the cache is empty, you perform the usual stuff to get the data ans save that to the cache
+If the cache is empty, you perform the usual stuff to get the data and save that to the cache

 ---------------------------------------------------------------------------